tbendr/wireguard_helper/readme.md

 - A Linux-based system
 - Internet connection

-> ⚠️ Note: This script is intended for use on Debian-based systems.
-Other distros may require package name adjustments.
+> ⚠️ Note: This script has been tested on debain and may not work on your machine

 ## 🚀 Installation & Usage